HCABurns/CodinGame-Solutions/README.md

 ## What is Puzzles?

 Puzzles are a selection of problems split into different difficulty levels.
 The goal is to provide a solution that will pass hidden validators to ensure a complete solution, including edge cases are handled correctly.
-Each problem is accompanied by tags releated to the problem, for example: Loops, BFS, Trie, Backtracking, Pathfinding, Cryptography, ... etc.
+Each problem is accompanied by tags releated to the problem, for example: BFS, Trie, Backtracking, Pathfinding, Cryptography, ... etc.

 ## What is Code Golf?